Carlow: Racquetball

 The Carlow Racquetball club was set up in 1978.
-The club is one of only 7 in the southeastern region and is the largest of these.
+The club is one of only seven in the southeastern region and is the largest of these.

 Clubs

 GAA clubs in the area include Tinryland GAA Club, Éire Óg GAA Club, Asca GAA Club, Palatine GAA club, and O'Hanrahans GAA Club.

 County Carlow Football Club is the local rugby union club, while F.C.
 Carlow is a local association football club.

-Carlow also has boxing clubs, an athletics club (St Laurence O'Toole Athletics Club), a golf club, a rowing club, a tennis club, a hockey club and the Carlow Jaguar Scooter Club.
-(Founded in 1979, this latter club is one of the longest-running scooter clubs in Ireland or England).
+Carlow also has boxing clubs, an athletics club (St Laurence O'Toole Athletics Club), a karate club, a golf club, a rowing club, a tennis club, a hockey club and the Carlow Jaguar Scooter Club.
+Founded in 1979, the latter is one of the longest-running scooter clubs in Ireland or England.

 Climate

 Carlow is in a maritime temperate oceanic region according to Köppen climate classification.
 It experiences cool winters, mild humid summers, and a lack of temperature extremes.
 Met Éireann records climate data for Carlow from their station at Oak Park, situated at 61 m above sea level.
 The coldest month is February, with an average minimum temperature of 2.1 °C, and the hottest month is July, with an average maximum temperature of 21.3 °C. The driest months are April and May, with 45 mm and 50 mm of rain respectively.
 The wettest month is November, with 98 mm of rain on average.
 Humidity is high year-round and rainfall is evenly distributed throughout the year.